State Fair images.

-The Adopt-a-River program commissions an artist to create a sculpture to be displayed next to DNR duck pond at the Minnesota State Fair.
+Each year the Adopt-a-River program commissions an artist to create a sculpture representing the diverse materials found at a river cleanup, to be displayed next to the DNR duck pond at the Minnesota State Fair.

 Local artist Tristan Kyrsta is a sculptor who recently graduated from Bethel University in Arden Hills, Minnesota.
 As a student, she gained recognition for her art through interesting manipulation of shapes, colors and textures.

 "The whole process was a bit of a gamble, I had wait and see what was pulled out of the river.
 This determined the shape and scale at which I could work," says Tristan.